tiendan/monitorize.js/README.md

 Monitorize.js
 -------------
-A very jQuery plugin that allows you to present content within a CSS-based monitor/laptop/smartphone design.
+A very small jQuery plugin that allows you to present content within a CSS-based monitor/laptop/smartphone design.

 Plugin based on the [design from Will Paige](http://codepen.io/willpaige/pen/rFElD) which in turn is based on [Pierre Borodin's design](https://dribbble.com/shots/997747-Apple-flat-devices-Episode-2-PSD?list=searches&tag=flat_icon)